margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

 ## Parallels ##
-When running through the storm here someone is running through storm in another city.
+When running through the storm here someone is running through a rainstorm in another city.
 When in a convenience store hearing the beepng of a macine I think of the gaming and buying of food in a convenience store in another country.
 When on the phone with someone in a restaurant, I am grateful for a memroy of being in a restaurant in another city.
 When walking by a hotel's front door here, I think of standing in front of hotel in another city.